AguNnamdi/amplifyagora-1/README.md

 This is a clone and coding-along-repo, see [reedbarger/amplifyagora](https://github.com/reedbarger/amplifyagora).

-The app uses React Hooks instead of classes where possible.
+I rewrote the app to use Hooks and functional components.
+I implemented several custom hooks.

 ## Tech used